aubreypc/cs203-S2019-conduct/conduct.md

 the specified deadline, the assignment will not be accepted and no credit will be given (unless specified otherwise).
 All submitted software project assignments must contain high-quality, well documented code.

+Unacceptable behavior would consist of things such as (U) First, not discussing things with team members on due dates.
+Second, not completing work on time.
+Third, not participating in votes on material.
+Fourth, not communicating reasons for work being late and not on time.

 * Communication
 * Participation